b-grooters-byte/bezier/README.md

 # bezier
-Direct2D demo application with Bézier curves.
+Demo application with Bézier curves.
 This is a simple example of Bézier curves and GUI interaction.
-There is a GTK4 example and a Windows Direct2D example.
+There GTK4 and Windows Direct2D implementations.

+## Getting Started
+The [Rust GKT4 Book](https://gtk-rs.org/gtk4-rs/stable/latest/book/introduction.html) is an excellent starting point for building and running the GTK4 application.
+The GTK4 application has been built and tested on Windows 11 and OSX Monterey (version 12.4).

 ### Control Points
 The control points may be manipulated using the mouse to click in the control